The Totally Excellent Adventures of Mack and The D: Plot

-Following the events of "Adapt or Die", S.H.I.E.L.D. agents Alphonso "Mack" Mackenzie and Deke Shaw are unexpectedly stranded in 1982 after their mobile headquarters, Zephyr One, unexpectedly jumps through time without them.
-After losing his parents to the Chronicoms, a despondent Mack purchases a house and spends the next year in isolation while Deke occasionally checks on him.
-In 1983, Deke manages to convince Mack to come see his band, The Deke Squad, as they perform 1980s songs that have not been written yet, such as "Don't You (Forget About Me)".
-After their performance, Deke reveals most of his band are actually S.H.I.E.L.D. recruits and that the Phil Coulson LMD survived destroying the Chronicoms' ship by saving his "mind" onto an external hard drive.
-However, Mack is not impressed by Deke and his recruits, berating the former for his apparent immaturity and belittling the latter within earshot of them before storming off.
+Following the events of "Adapt or Die", S.H.I.E.L.D. agents Alphonso "Mack" Mackenzie and Deke Shaw are stranded in 1982 after their mobile headquarters, Zephyr One, unexpectedly jumps through time without them.
+After losing his parents to the Chronicoms, a despondent Mack purchases a house and spends the next year in isolation while Shaw occasionally checks on him.
+In 1983, Shaw manages to convince Mack to come see his band, The Deke Squad, as they perform 1980s songs that have not been written yet, such as "Don't You (Forget About Me)".
+After their performance, Shaw reveals most of his band are actually S.H.I.E.L.D. recruits and that the Phil Coulson LMD survived destroying the Chronicoms' ship by saving his "mind" onto an external hard drive.
+However, Mack is not impressed by Shaw and his recruits, berating the former for his apparent immaturity and belittling the latter within earshot of them before storming off.

-Concurrently, having also survived after her "mind" was trapped in the local power grid, Chronicom predictor Sibyl manipulates a lonely programmer into building a crude robotic body for her.
+Concurrently, having also survived after her "mind" was trapped in the local power grid, Chronicom predictor Sibyl manipulates lonely programmer, Russell Feldman, into building a crude robotic body for her.
 Once she is able to, she builds Hunter robots to kill the programmer before using them to attack S.H.I.E.L.D.'s base, the Lighthouse, and retrieve her Time Stream.
-After Deke's team fail to stop the robots, Mack returns to join the fray after he learns that Deke has been watching over his younger self.
+After Shaw's team fail to stop the robots, Mack returns to join the fray after he learns that Shaw has been watching over his younger self.
 Together, the agents manage to destroy the hunter robots, but fail to notice a small one escaping with the Time Stream.
-Sometime later, Agents Melinda May and Elena "Yo-Yo" Rodriguez arrive and reunite with Mack and Deke before Deke gets May up to speed on what happened.
+Sometime later, Agents Melinda May and Elena "Yo-Yo" Rodriguez arrive and reunite with Mack and Shaw before Shaw gets May up to speed on what happened.
 Elsewhere, the robot travels a vast distance before delivering the Time Stream to Nathaniel Malick, who survived 1976 and aligned himself with Sibyl.